 We give every home phone we test a Which? test score so you can see which are the best and worst, as well as exactly how each compares to other models.
 So what does it mean?
 Well, the phone score ignores price and is based on our detailed analysed results broken down into the following:

 - Features 20%

 - Signal coverage 10%

 How we test cordless home phones

 We buy and test around 50 phones a year including those with answer machines, multiple handsets and advanced features such as call blocking and SMS messaging.

 Which? doesn't only tell you about the Best Buys that we recommend, we also tell you which models to avoid with our Don't Buy's.
 And, if we find a phone with a problem we deal with it.
 If a phone has an issue we feel is so bad it must be a fault then we will buy a new version and retest it.
 We'll also speak to the manufacturer to find out what it plans to do about the problem.

-Due to improvements in our testing procedures to account for new features and developments, please note that scores of cordless phones tested after May 2013, are not exactly comparable with those tested before.
+Due to improvements in our testing procedures to account for new features and developments, please note that scores of cordless phones tested after May 2013, are not exactly comparable with those tested before this date.